thomasjohn/FrameworkValidator/README.md

 # Framework Validator

 The project
-Framework Validator is a validator for websites built using frameworks like Foundation or Bootstrap.
+Framework Validator is a validator for websites built with frontend frameworks like Foundation or Bootstrap.
-Please take a look and send me proposals of additional frameworks you would like to validate.

 Framework Validator is a part of Frontend Ocean http://frontendocean.com